calculix/ccx2paraview/README.md

 # Download

-Download Linux and Windows binaries from the [releases page](https://github.com/imirzov/ccx2paraview/releases).
+Download binaries from the [releases page](https://github.com/imirzov/ccx2paraview/releases).
 Binaries don't need to be installed.

+For the latest version use the source code.
+See below how to use.

+Dear users, from now there will be no Windows binary since I'm not using this OS anymore.

 <br/><br/>